 I’m really fortunate to have spent time consulting with some pretty massive enterprises.
 I have loved finding one person (or one department) inside a massive corporation who thinks differently.
 These intrapreneurs tend to be change agents and catalysts internally, and often need some external help to get their initiative achieved.
 Together we’ve designed consumer facing products, streamlined complex business processes, and aligned organizations around a common strategic goal.

-I’m currently the SVP of Product at a successful, venture-backed startup based out of Philadelphia called Life.io.
-I’m collaborating with some amazing people to build a nimble team and a strong company.
-I’m focused on growing the product offering and working with enterprise clients on implementation.
-I’m also working on growing this team into something awesome.
+I served as the SVP of Product at a successful, venture-backed startup based out of Philadelphia called Life.io.
+I collaborated with some amazing people to build a nimble team and a strong company.
+It was a delight to grow the product offering and working with enterprise clients on implementation.
+We grew this from a team of three to a multi-discipline agile team of awesome.
 We embrace a combination lean and agile methodology that’s focused on user input, iteration, and learning.

 In 2011, I co-launched Interactive for Good, a digital consultancy for the modern NGO.
 We focused on non-profit strategy, online fundraising, branding and tone, and marketing campaigns.
 This effort got me really involved with a lot of Nashville-based and global organizations alike.

 I love building products.
 Piling designers and developers into a room and working through a solution is the fun part.
 The hard part, though, is making sure we’re all spending time building the right thing.

 I believe user experience design is a component of product management.
 A well-made product has to have a thoughtful experience behind it or it’s sunk.
 I love involving the user in the design process and using simple metaphors to explain ideas so everyone can understand.